w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about the structural units that exist and their purpose.
 Assess how students recall the structural units that exist and how they explain their purpose.
-* Portfolio &mdash; Have students create a page with accessible content structures, including headings, paragraphs, and lists.
-Assess how students include accessible headings, paragraphs, and lists in their pages.
+* Portfolio &mdash; Have students create a page with accessible content structures, including headings, paragraphs, lists, and others.
+Assess how students include accessible headings, paragraphs, lists, and others in their pages.

 ## Teaching Resources